ipfs/camp/DEEP_DIVES/46-better-file-chunking.md

 even consensus 🤞 regarding the following deceptively simple
 checklist:

-- [ ] Identify a ~dozen-or-two of realistic user-stories where IPFS could or already does play a central role.
+- [ ] Identify about 10 distinct realistic user-stories where IPFS could
+or already does play a central role.

 - [ ] Clearly identify pros and cons of chunking algorithm proliferation